GIZ Book Sprint finished the book “Treasure Hunt”

 Book cover designed by Henrik van Leeuwen

 Amidst rain and sunshine (but more rain), with the river Rhine swelling until it flooded the banks behind the GIZ academy’s garden, the participants stayed inside and worked long days (and some long evenings, too).
-From Monday to Friday they conceptualized, structured, wrote, discussed, re-wrote and edited the book on good financial governance in the extractive sector.
+From Monday to Friday the GIZ team conceptualized, structured, wrote, discussed, re-wrote and edited the book Treasure Hunt on good financial governance in the extractive sector.
+During five productive days, the team focused on the technical, political and normative challenges resource-endowed developing countries face regarding Public Finance Management systems and the management of resource revenues.
+The discussions moved from technical fiscal issues to expectation management, climate change and equity considerations.

 Discussing the availability of data for transparency, oversight and accountability on day 1